List of The Flash characters: General Wade Eiling

-General Wade Eiling (portrayed by Clancy Brown; season 1) is a general with an interest in metahumans, who wants to use them for the U.S. Army, and has a history with S.T.A.R.
+General Wade Eiling (portrayed by Clancy Brown; season 1) is a general with an interest in metahumans, who he wants to use for the U.S. Army, and has a history with S.T.A.R.
 Labs.
-Eiling learns of Barry Allen's identity as the Flash, however, Eobard Thawne gives the general to Grodd to be placed under the gorilla's control.
+Eiling learns of Barry's identity as the Flash, however, Thawne gives the general to Grodd to be placed under the gorilla's control.
 After being freed by the Flash, he and Barry form a grudging respect despite their enmity.

 Martin Stein

-Martin Stein (portrayed by Victor Garber; seasons 1–4) is a nuclear physicist focused on transmutation, based on the DC Comics character of the same name and is also half of the character Firestorm.
+Martin Stein (portrayed by Victor Garber; seasons 1–4 and 9) is a nuclear physicist focused on transmutation and is half of Firestorm.
 He remains in control of Firestorm during the initial merging, though Ronnie Raymond occasionally takes control for brief moments.
-They learn to control their shared powers, including an ability to separate themselves at will.
-Professor Stein also subsequently gives Barry Allen and Eddie Thawne some insight on the possibility of time travel and their respective destinies.

-In season two, Stein becomes a member of Team Flash and the group's scientific advisor following Eobard Thawne's demise.
-He also discovers Cisco Ramon's secret as a metahuman and encourages him to accept his powers.
-When it turns out that his body is unstable as a consequence of the combination of the dark matter with Stein's own matrix, Stein gains a new partner in Jefferson "Jax" Jackson.

-In season three, Stein discovers that he now has a daughter, Lily Stein, due to both Barry's and his own respective time-traveling actions; he never had a child due to his fear of being as neglectful as his father and his past commitments to his work prior to the timeline's reset.

-In season four, Stein is killed when he tries to escape from Earth-X with Barry and other heroes.
+The two learn to control their powers and separate at will.
+After the Reverse-Flash's demise, Stein serves as Team Flash's scientific advisor and encourages Cisco to accept his metahuman powers.
+After finding that his body is too unstable to fully support the Firestorm matrix, he gains a new partner in Jefferson Jackson.
+After they join the Legends, he discovers that he now has a daughter, Lily, due to both Barry's and his own respective time-traveling actions; he never had a child due to his fear of being as neglectful as his father and his commitment to work in the previous timeline.
+Stein is killed when the heroes try to escape from Earth-X.